firozkhan18/Java-Evaluations/Interview-Programming.md

 ### **1. Predicate Interface and Its Primitive Specializations**

-A `Predicate<T>` is a functional interface that represents a boolean-valued function of one argument.
-It is commonly used for filtering or testing conditions.

-**Example: **

 - **`Predicate<T>` Interface**
   - **Description:** A `Predicate<T>` is a functional interface that represents a boolean-valued function of one argument.
 It is commonly used for filtering or testing conditions.
 A functional interface that tests if a condition holds true for an input type `T`.
   - **Signature:** `T -> boolean`